Computational category-theoretic rewriting: Design and implementation of generic categorical rewriting

-As shown by the supplemental notebook, because Catlab is a library rather than a standalone application, users have a great deal of freedom in defining their own abstractions and automation techniques, using the full power of the Julia programming language.
+Because AlgebraicJulia is a collection of libraries rather than a standalone application, users have a great deal of freedom in defining their own abstractions and automation techniques, using the full power of the Julia programming language.
 A great deal of convenience follows from having the scripting language and the implementation language be the same: we can specify the pattern of a rewrite rule via a pushout, or we can programmatically generate repetitive rewrite rules based on structural features of a particular graph.
 Providing libraries rather than standalone black-box software makes integration into other projects (in the same programming language) trivial, and in virtue of being open-source library, individuals can easily extend the functionality.
 By making these extensions publicly available, all members of the AlgebraicJulia ecosystem can mutually benefit from each other's efforts.
-As examples of this, the following additional features that have been contributed to Catlab.jl all serve to extend its utility as a general rewriting tool:
+As examples of this, the following additional features that have been contributed to AlgebraicRewriting.jl all serve to extend its utility as a general rewriting tool:

-\subsubsection{Computation of homomorphisms and isomorphisms of C-sets}
+\subsection{Computation of homomorphisms and isomorphisms of C-sets}

 For rewriting algorithms to be of practical use, morphisms matching the left-hand-side of rules must somehow be supplied.
 The specification of a \C-set morphism requires a nontrivial amount of data that must satisfy the naturality condition.
 Furthermore, in confluent rewriting systems, manually finding matches is an unreasonable request to make of the end user, as the goal is to apply all rewrites possible until the term reaches a normal form.
 For this reason, DPO rewriting of \C-sets benefits from a generic algorithm to find homomorphisms, analogous to structural pattern matching in the tree term rewriting case.